grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

 The compiler gives me more feedback -- it says my `data` variable is undefined.
-It might sound funny (as if I didn't know!), but this way I progressed one step further.
+It might sound funny (as if I didn't know!), but this way I come one step further.
 Now I know I need to define this `data`.
 I can use a "quick fix" capability of my IDE to introduce a variable.
 E.g. in Jetbrains IDEs (IntelliJ IDEA, Resharper, Rider...) this can be done by pressing `ALT` `+` `ENTER` when the cursor is on the name of the missing variable.
 The IDE will create the following declaration:

 ```csharp
 byte[] data;
 ```

 Note that the IDE guessed the type of the variable for me.
 How did it know?
 Because the definition of the method where I try to pass it already has the type declared:

 ```csharp
 public void ApplyTo(byte[] data)
 ```

-Of course, the declaration of `data` that my IDE put in the code will still not compile because C\# requires variables to be explicitly initialized, i.e. the code should look like this:
+Of course, the declaration of `data` that my IDE put in the code will still not compile because C\# requires variables to be explicitly initialized.
+So the code should look like this:

 ```csharp
 byte[] data = ... /* whatever initialization code*/;
 ```

-### Turning the brain on - what about data?
+### Turning the brain on -- what about data?

 It looks like I can't continue my brain-dead parade anymore.
-To decide how to define this data, I have to turn on my thought processes and decide what exactly is the obligation of the `ApplyTo()` method and what does it need the `data` for.
-After some thinking (how convenient of me to exclude this part from the book!)
-I decide that applying data dispatch should send the data it receives.
-But... should it do it alone?
-There are at least two things associated with sending the data:
+To decide how to define this data, I have to turn my thought processes on and decide what exactly is the obligation of the `ApplyTo()` method and what does it need the `data` for.
+After some thinking, I decide that applying data dispatch should send the data it receives.
+But... should it do all the work, or maybe delegate some parts?
+There are at least two subtasks associated with sending the data:

-1. The raw sending logic (i.e. laying out the data, pushing it e.g. through a web socket, etc.)
+1. The raw sending logic (laying out the data, pushing it e.g. through a web socket, etc.)
-1. Managing the connection lifetime (i.e. deciding when it should be opened and when closed, disposing of all the allocated resources, even in the face of an exception that may be raised while sending).
+1. Managing the connection lifetime (deciding when it should be opened and when closed, disposing of all the allocated resources, even in the face of an exception that may occur while sending).

-I decide to not put the entirety of logic in the `DataDispatch` class, because:
+I decide against putting the entire logic in the `DataDispatch` class, because:

 1. It would have more than one purpose (as described earlier) -- in other words, it would violate the Single Responsibility Principle.
 1. I am mentally unable to figure out how to write a false Statement for so much logic before the implementation.
-I always treat it as a sign that I'm trying to use a single class for too much[^nextchapterdiscovery].
+I always treat it as a sign that I'm trying to put too much of a burden on a single class[^nextchapterdiscovery].

 ### Introducing a collaborator

-Thus, my decision is to divide and conquer, i.e. find `DataDispatch` some collaborators that will help it achieve its goal and delegate parts of the logic to them.
+Thus, I decide to divide and conquer, i.e. find `DataDispatch` some collaborators that will help it achieve its goal and delegate parts of the logic to them.
 After some consideration, I conclude that the purpose of `DataDispatch` should be managing the connection lifetime.
-The rest of the logic I decide to delegate to a collaborator role that I named `Channel`.
-The process of coming out with collaborator roles and delegating some obligations to them is called *interface discovery*.
-I will cover it in the next chapter.
+The rest of the logic I decide to delegate to a collaborator role I call a `Channel`.
+The process of coming up with collaborator roles and delegating parts of specified class obligations to them is called *interface discovery*.

 Anyway, since my `DataDispatch` is going to delegate some logic to the `Channel`, it has to know it.
 Thus, I'll connect this new collaborator to the `DataDispatch`.
 A `DataDispatch` will not work without a `Channel`, which means I need to pass the channel to `DataDispatch` as a constructor parameter.
-It's tempting to just go to the definition of this constructor and add a parameter there, but that's not what I'll do.
-I will, as usual, start my changes from the Statement.
-Thus, I will modify the following code:
+It's tempting me to forget TDD, just go to the implementation of this constructor and add a parameter there, but I resist.
+As usual, I start my changes from the Statement.
+Thus, I change the following code:

 ```csharp
 //GIVEN